rolandrgarceau/wxpython-basics/build-resources/sizers.md

 A sizer (that is, one of the wx.Sizer sub-classes) can be used to handle the visual arrangement of elements within a window or frame.

 * Calculates the appropriate size for the visual element
-* Position elements accoording to particular rules
+* Position elements according to particular rules
 * Dynamic resizing happens when a frame is resized

 ## Common types of Sizers